JOUNAIDSoufiane/OpenDC-Serverless/README.md

 This repository contains the experiment analysis scripts, trace generation scripts and source code of Soufiane Jounaid's BSc Computer Science thesis: OpenDC Serverless: OpenDC Serverless: Design, Implementation and Evaluation of a FaaS Platform Simulator [1]

-All the work denoted in this repository is part of published work [2]
+All the work denoted in this repository is part of a published paper [2]

 [1] https://drive.google.com/file/d/12hox3PwagpD0jNFA57tO4r2HqvOonkY3/view?usp=sharing